 Firm Vertical Boundaries, Internal Capital Markets, and Firm Performance (sole-authored), European Financial Management, 2021, 27, 59-97.

-Corporate Takeovers and Non-Financial Stakeholders (with Daniel Greene, Omesh Kini, and Mo Shen), Accepted, Oxford Research Encyclopedia of Economics and Finance.
+Corporate Takeovers and Non-Financial Stakeholders (with Daniel Greene, Omesh Kini, and Mo Shen), Published online March 2021, Oxford Research Encyclopedia of Economics and Finance.

 How do Anti-Discrimination Laws Affect Firm Performance and Financial Policies?
 Evidence from the post- World War II Period (with Daniel Greene), Accepted 2021 Management Science.